Concordium/concordium-wallet-proxy/README.md

 - `apiSecret` is the API secret provided by Transak.
 - `apiKey` is the API key provided by Transak.
 - `referrerDomain` is the domain registered with Transak for the project.
+- `userIpSource` is required and selects how the end-user IP is sourced for the `x-user-ip` header on Transak widget-session requests.
+Supported values are:
+  - `remote-address`: use the remote IP address observed by wallet-proxy.
+  - `x-forwarded-for`: use the first comma-separated value from the `X-Forwarded-For` header, after trimming whitespace.

 ## Release